loopwerk/loopwerk.io/content/articles/2020-07-10-two-way-databinding-uikit.md

 ---
 tags: swift, iOS, insights
-summary: With SwiftUI we have the @Binding property wrapper that makes it really easy to create a two-way databinding between a form field and a model, but in the UIKit world it's slightly less easy.
+summary: SwiftUI's @Binding property wrapper makes it easy to create two-way databindings, but in the UIKit world it's slightly less easy.
 Let's explore some solutions.
 ---

 # Exploring two-way databinding solutions in UIKit